fosslight/hub-guide-en/menu/2_license.md

 ## (Admin Only) Add, Modify, Delete License
 ### Add
 ![NEW_OSS](images/3_lic_add.PNG)
-1. Click the Add button in the upper right of the License List.
+1. Click the Add button in the upper left of the License List.
 2. At the "New_License" tab, enter the information of the new OSS.
     - **License Name** and **Nick Name** cannot be duplicated.
     - **Obligation** :